Tylan Grable: College career

 As a true freshman at Jacksonville State in 2018, Grable redshirted while transitioning to tight end.
 He then began transitioning to the offensive line in 2019 and won a starting role at left tackle in 2020, earning first-team All-Ohio Valley Conference (OVC) and second-team FCS All-America honors.
 He was a unanimous all-conference selection in 2021.

 Grable transferred to the UCF Knights for the 2022 season.
 He started all 14 games for the team that year and was named third-team All-American Athletic Conference (AAC) by Pro Football Focus.
 He returned for a final season in 2023 and started 13 games, being named honorable mention all-Big 12.
 He was invited to the East–West Shrine Bowl and to the NFL Scouting Combine.

 Professional career

 Grable was selected by the Buffalo Bills in the sixth round (204th overall) of the 2024 NFL draft.
 He made four appearances (one start) for Buffalo during his rookie campaign.

 On August 27, 2025, Grable was placed on injured reserve due to lingering concussion symptoms.
+He was activated on November 29, ahead of Buffalo's Week 13 matchup against the Pittsburgh Steelers.